AhmadKhokhar6655/Saylani-5th-Assignment/README.md

 # Saylani-5th-Assignment

-In this assignment a make a website of a smart kitchen
+In this assignment make a website for a smart kitchen